 Net cash provided by operating activities of \$1.2 million for the fiscal year ended January 31, 2021 was primarily due to positive adjustments in reconciling our net loss of \$94.7 million to net cash provided by operating activities.
 These adjustments included stock-based compensation expense of \$72.3 million, amortization of operating lease right-of-use assets of \$12.2 million, depreciation and amortization expense of \$10.6 million, and bad debt expense of \$2.5 million, reflecting an increase in the allowance for doubtful accounts in light of impacts from the COVID-19 pandemic.
 In addition, there were changes in unearned revenue of \$12.7 million, operating lease liabilities of \$8.9 million, and costs to obtain revenue contracts of \$2.4 million.
-These increases were partially offset by changes in accounts receivable of \$18.0 million, mainly due to timing of billing and cash collections during the period, changes in prepaid expenses and other current assets of \$5.5 million, and changes in accounts payable, accrued expenses and other current liabilities of \$2.0 million.
+These increases were partially offset by changes in accounts receivable of \$18.0 million, mainly due to timing of billing and cash collections during the period, changes in prepaid expenses and other current liabilities of \$2.0 million.

 Net cash used in operating activities of \$30.8 million for the fiscal year ended January 31, 2020 was primarily due to the net loss of \$121.5 million, as well as changes in accounts receivable of \$27.0 million, mainly due to timing of billing and cash collections during the period, and changes in costs to obtain revenue contracts of \$18.3 million.
 This was partially offset by positive reconciling adjustments related to non-cash charges of stock-based compensation expense of \$67.8 million, amortization of operating lease right-of-use assets of \$11.1 million and depreciation and amortization expense of \$8.1 million.
-In addition, net cash used in operating activities was also partially offset by changes in unearned revenue of \$42.3 million and accounts payable, accrued expenses and other liabilities of \$8.3 million.
+In addition, net cash used in operating activities was also partially offset by changes in unearmed revenue of \$42.3 million and accounts payable, accrued expenses and other liabilities of \$8.3 million.